verdaux/BookNotes/Phrases/Impressors 22.md

 - [ ] There's no reason to start now.
 - [ ] “Two intelligent people can not fall in love.
 True love needs one idiot.” __Dostoevsky
 - [ ] Forget everything you know, kid.
 That shouldn't take you long.
+- [ ] india has freedom of speech but you can’t guarantee your freedom after speech